Melatonin-time-release: 7 things you should know

 - Should not be used by women who are pregnant and medical advice should be sought before using it while breastfeeding.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, see product information.
+View complete list of side effects

 4. Bottom Line